lanagarmire/DeepProg/README.md

 ## Requirements
 * Python 2 or 3 (Python3 is recommended)
-* Either theano, tensorflow or CNTK (theano is recommended)
+* Either theano, tensorflow or CNTK (tensorflow is recommended)
 * [theano](http://deeplearning.net/software/theano/install.html) (the used version for the manuscript was 0.8.2)
 * [tensorflow](https://www.tensorflow.org/) as a more robust alternative to theano
 * [cntk](https://github.com/microsoft/CNTK) CNTK is anoter DL library that can present some advantages compared to tensorflow or theano.
 See [https://docs.microsoft.com/en-us/cognitive-toolkit/](https://docs.microsoft.com/en-us/cognitive-toolkit/)